MCWertGaming/archived-server-setup-12-2021/README.md

 # server-setup-12-2021

-The archived configurations from before 12.2021 of the leven.dev infrastructure
+These are the archived configurations from the [leven.dev](https://leven.dev) infrastructure from before Dezember 2021.
+Please note that these files can break at any time.

+Please respect the Copyright of the Author.